 Integrations are one of the most important factors to consider when shopping for an intranet portal.

 Your business likely already has a lot of logistical processes in place, numerous tools, and standardized procedures for different tasks.
 If your intranet portal is effective, it will not add onto your list of internal tools.
 Instead, a strong solution will consolidate what your organization uses today, centralize third-party tools so users have one place to access everything they need, and replace unneccessary ones.

 If you rely on Outlook, for example, make sure you understand what that integration looks like.
 Can you sync calendars?
 Automate meeting invitations?
 Send notifications on your intranet?
 How do you set it up?
 Integrations can range in capabilities so make sure your intranet portal efficiently integrates with important tools you use.

 5. Don’t neglect the flexibility and customizations of intranet portals.

 Your business doesn’t take a cookie-cutter approach, so why should your intranet?

-As your business grows, your intranet needs to grow with it.
-Neglecting flexibility and the ability to customize it “how you see fit” won’t do you any favors in this regard and should never be allowed to happen.
+You need a solution that will work for you today and in the future, because as your business grows, your intranet needs to grow with it.
+Neglecting flexibility and the ability to customize it “how you see fit” won’t do you any favors.

 The more clear and honest you can be, the better your chances of finding an intranet that is tailor-fit for your business.